Ganesh-S-Prabhu/Dishes-website/README.md

-For this project i used the API : https://shrouded-earth-23381.herokuapp.com/api/headlines/india
+This is the API for this project : https://www.themealdb.com/api/json/v1/1/filter.php?i=${ingredient_name}

 [Deployed link](https://sage-treacle-a7a6e7.netlify.app/)